This introductory section will teach you the bare minimums to get started with WAF.

 - If you need help installing Relatude, see the installation section for more detailed information.

-- Type “edit” after the root URL of the website.
-This will take you to the WAF interface.
+- Type “relatude” after the root URL of the website.
+This will take you to the Relatude interface.

 Use the master login you specified during the setup.
-WAF works best with IE or Firefox.
+WAF works well with all modern browsers

 - Maximize the browser window.